- Zaterdag verzending!

-Rodents are intelligent animals that enjoy doing something.
-Thinking games such as the Solitaire Strategic Game are generally very healthy for animals.
+Rodents are intelligent animals that like to be involved in something.
+Thinking games such as the Solitaire Strategy Game are generally very healthy for animals.
 It stimulates and stimulates the curiosity of animals and keeps them active.
-It gives variation to the daily routine and counteracts boredom and therefore stereotyped behavior.
+It provides variation on the daily routine and counteracts boredom and thus stereotypical behavior.

-The Solitaire Strategic Game consists of the following components:
+The Solitaire Strategy Game consists of the following parts:

-- Cones where some goodies can be hidden.
-The animal must lift or knock over the cones to reach its treats.
+Cones where some goodies can be hidden under.
+The animal has to lift or knock over the cones to get to its treats.

-- Play this game together with your pet and don't let him play with it unattended.
+1. Play this game with your pet and do not let him play with it unsupervised.

-- Choose a quiet place and train with one pet at a time.
+2. Choose a quiet area and train with one pet at a time.

-- The daily dry food can be used as reward sweets during the game.
+3. The daily dry food can be used as reward treats during the game.

-- It is important that your pet, especially in the beginning, be successful quickly so that he associates the game with something positive and remains motivated.
-For example, you can reward your pet in the beginning for giving it a try and give it a treat.
-As soon as your pet realizes that it is a "feeding game", he will soon be very enthusiastic about the game.
+4. It is important that your pet succeeds quickly, especially in the beginning, so that he associates play with something positive and remains motivated.
+For example, in the beginning you can also reward your pet for trying it out in itself and give it a treat.
+As soon as your pet realizes that it is a "feeding game", he will soon be engaged in the game with great enthusiasm.

-- To attract your pet's attention, fill the game in the beginning in his presence with reward treats.
-To increase the level of difficulty, you can also do this later, without it being there.
+5. To get your pet's attention, fill the game with treats in front of him at the beginning.
+To increase the difficulty you can do this later, without him being there.

-- Always start the game with a go-ahead signal (eg "play") and end it with a stop-signal (eg "ready") after your pet has removed all the reward treats.
-If your pet has followed the stop signal, then reward him with something tasty, so that the game ends in a calm and positive manner.
+6. Always start the game with a start signal (eg "play") and, after your pet has taken out all the treats, end it with a stop signal (eg "done").
+After your pet has followed the stop signal, reward him with a treat to end the game calmly and positively each time.

-- If your pet fails to achieve part of the objective, even after several attempts, help him or her or repeat a familiar exercise and train in small steps.
-Always try to motivate your dog by praising and stroking it.
-Swearing and punishing is out of the question.
+7. If your pet does not achieve part of the objective, even after several attempts, give him a hand or, if necessary, repeat a familiar exercise and train in small steps.
+Always try to motivate your dog by praising and petting him.
+Swearing and punishment is out of the question.

-- Short training sessions (max.
-10 minutes) with small objectives, being several times a day and being more effective and preventing overloading.
+8. Short training sessions (max.
+10 minutes) with small objectives, several times a day are both more effective and prevent overload.

 Important : this game has no "right" or "wrong".
-Each pet is unique and will try to reach its goal in its own way.
-It is up to your pet whether he carries out the assignment with his snout or paws, whether he pulls the parts towards him or slides them off and in which order he plays the game.
-This manual is only a suggestion on how the game can be designed in a simple and practical way.
+Each pet is unique and will try to achieve its goal in its own way.
+It is up to your pet whether he performs the command with his muzzle or paws, whether he pulls or pushes the parts away from him, and in what order he plays the game.
+This manual is just a suggestion how the game can be designed in a simple and practical way.

-Keep the following in mind : do not allow your pet to run away with the game or break it (often a sign of frustration and / or questioning).
+Keep an eye out for the following : Do not allow your pet to run away with the game or destroy it (often a sign of frustration and / or over-questioning).